kopiro/turntable2sonos/README.md

 # Turntable2Sonos

 Streams your turntable to Sonos device, plug&play.

-Put your LP in the player, press play, and music is going to be streamed automatically to your Sonos device.
+Place your LP on the player, press play, and the music will automatically stream in your room.

 ![Turntable2Sonos](image.jpg)